Mary Tyler Moore, beloved TV actress, dies at 80

 Moore was born in 1936 in Brooklyn, New York, to clerk George Tyler Moore and his wife, Marjorie.

 When she was still a young girl the family, which included her two younger siblings, moved to Los Angeles.
-Moore would later reveal that her mother was an alcoholic which caused the household to be chaotic.
+Moore would later reveal that her mother was an alcoholic, which caused the household to be chaotic.

 Moore began her career as a dancer and in the 1950s landed a gig as dancing elf Happy Hotpoint, on a series of Hotpoint appliances TV commercials which ran during "The Adventures of Ozzie and Harriet" television show.

 Her dancer legs led to her being cast as Sam, the sexy answering service girl, on the TV show "Richard Diamond, Private Detective "in 1957.
-In the role, Moore's legs were shown, but never her face.
+Moore's legs were shown, but never her face.

 Fans would come to love that face on "The Dick Van Dyke Show," and Moore quickly was dubbed America's sweetheart.